 A zip or postal code and a full address can be assigned to a display unit.
 This is useful in order to enable intelligent server-side logic to customize the documents fetched by the player’s HTML product or Monitor Sync.
 Moreover, pressing the Geolocate button will use the address field to determine the display unit’s latitudinal/longitudinal coordinates and present its location on a map.
 See View Bar.

-Keep in mind that, if a player is already associated with a display unit, it cannot be associated to another without being disassociated from the first display unit.
+Keep in mind that, if a player is already associated to a display unit, it cannot be associated to another without being disassociated from the first display unit.